Warda-Mati/GE2-Assignment1/README.md

 So this project contains the following

+# IMPORTANT NOTE
+Most code audio and prefabs are found with in Assets/Games Engines 2/Scripts rest are majority downloaded assets

 # Pirate Ship Battle

 Pirate ships uses noise wander to move, and uses state machines to handle what happens when the come near each other, which is rotate and fire cannons.